 Printing is one office output that can add up faster than others.
 Why?
 Because supplies, toner, excessive use, inappropriate use, and waste all go unnoticed by employers often, driving print costs over budget and requiring extra funds every month.

 Some businesses attempt to fix this by outsourcing printing.
-While it may seem like a good solution at first, the costs actually start to compound even more when sent offsite.
+While it may seem like a good solution at first, the costs of print outsourcing actually start to compound even more when sent offsite.

 Luckily, an office equipment vendor will have a few solutions to help.
 The top two answers are managed print services or in-house production printing, the latter of which we’ll follow here.